Carlo Fecia di Cossato

 Carlo Fecia di Cossato (25 September 1908 – 27 August 1944) was an officer in the Regia Marina (Italian Royal Navy), in command of submarines and torpedo boats during World War II.
 He was credited with the confirmed sinking of 23 enemy ships (16 Allied ships before the Armistice of Cassibile, with the submarine Enrico Tazzoli, and 7 German vessels after the armistice, with the torpedo boat Aliseo).
 He was also a recipient of the Knight's Cross of the Iron Cross and of the Gold Medal of Military Valor, the highest decoration of the Italian Armed Forces.

 Fecia di Cossato was born in Rome, Italy, on 25 September 1908.
-He graduated from the Naval Academy in Livorno in 1928 and assumed his duties as officer at the Italian Naval Detachment in China.
-In the early 1930s, he was an officer on two submarines and his service included the participation in the Spanish Civil War.
+He graduated from the Naval Academy in Livorno in 1928 and assumed his duties as an officer at the Italian Naval Detachment in China.
+In the early 1930s, he was an officer on two submarines and his service included participation in the Spanish Civil War.

-At the beginning of World War II, Fecia di Cossato was the commander of submarine Ciro Menotti based in Messina; after some months he was transferred to Bordeaux and given command of the submarine Tazzoli.
+At the beginning of World War II, Fecia di Cossato was the commander of the submarine Ciro Menotti based in Messina; after some months he was transferred to Bordeaux and given command of the submarine Tazzoli.
 This submarine operated in the Atlantic Ocean, sinking 18 ships with a total tonnage of 96,553 tons; 16 of these ships, for a total tonnage of 86,545 GRT, were sunk under Fecia di Cossato's command.
 In February 1943, at the end of the mission near Brazil he was transferred to Italy, where he was given command of a squadron of torpedo boats.

 After the Allies' Armistice with Italy, he fought with bravery against German shipping near Bastia, sinking seven enemy vessels.
 Fecia di Cossato was displeased with the events of late 1943 and early 1944, and committed suicide in Naples on 27 August 1944.

 Early life and career

-Fecia di Cossato was born in Rome in 1908 from a family of the Piedmontese nobility.
-In his youth, he attended the Royal Military College of Moncalieri and then the Italian Naval Academy in Livorno, where he graduated in 1928 as an Ensign.
+Fecia di Cossato was born in Rome in 1908 to a family of the Piedmontese nobility.
+In his youth, he attended the Royal Military College of Moncalieri and then the Italian Naval Academy in Livorno, where he graduated in 1928 as an ensign.
 Immediately after graduation, he was assigned on the submarine Bausan.

-In 1929, after promotion to Sub-Lieutenant, Fecia di Cossato was assigned to the Italian Naval Detachment in Beijing and sent to China on the scout cruiser Libia.
-He returned to Italy in 1933, was promoted to Lieutenant and was assigned on the light cruiser Bari, stationed in Massawa during the Second Italo-Ethiopian War.
+In 1929, after promotion to sub-lieutenant, Fecia di Cossato was assigned to the Italian Naval Detachment in Beijing and sent to China on the scout cruiser Libia.
+He returned to Italy in 1933, was promoted to lieutenant and was assigned on the light cruiser Bari, stationed in Massawa during the Second Italo-Ethiopian War.
 He then participated in two special missions on submarines during the Spanish Civil War.

-In 1939 Fecia di Cossato attended the Italian Navy Submarine School in Pola, after which he was promoted to Lieutenant Commander and given command of a submarine.
+In 1939 Fecia di Cossato attended the Italian Navy Submarine School in Pola, after which he was promoted to lieutenant commander and given command of a submarine.